HectorVilas/lights-out/README.md

 - ❌ board size must always be 1:1

 **Game logic:**
-- ❌ make the tiles clickable
+- ✅ make the tiles clickable
-- - ❌ clicked tile must change boolean state
+- - ✅ clicked tile must change ~~boolean~~ state
-- - ❌ the adjacent tiles must change state too
+- - ✅ the adjacent tiles must change state too
 - ❌ if all lights are off, player wins
 - - ❌ a message will show announcing it
 - - ❌ next level must be loaded or new random level will be generated